Picknbow Instructors for Aug 22-24, 2025

 Danny teaches mandolin, guitar, uke, and leads the Sunday afternoon uke parade.

-JON SHAIN Hailing from Durham, NC, Jon Shain is a veteran singer-songwriter who’s been turning heads for years with his words, his fiery acoustic guitar work, and his evolved musical style – combining improvised piedmont blues with bluegrass, swing, and ragtime.
+JON SHAIN, from Durham, NC, is a veteran singer-songwriter who’s been turning heads for years with his words, fiery acoustic guitar work, and evolved musical style that combines improvised Piedmont blues with bluegrass, swing, and ragtime.
 In 2019, Shain won the International Blues Challenge in Memphis, TN in the solo/duo category.
 Jon has released nine solo albums to date, along with two albums with duo partner FJ Ventre, a Jon Shain Trio live album, and one album of co-writes with Joe Newberry.
-Shain’s newest album, Restless Soul Syndrome, recorded at Good Luck Studios this past year, was released April 9, 2024 and went to #5 on the Folk Radio chart.
+Shain’s newest album, Restless Soul Syndrome, recorded at Good Luck Studios was released April 9, 2024 and went to #5 on the Folk Radio chart.
 Shain is also the author of the music books ‘Gettin’ Handy With the Blues – a Tribute to the Legacy of W.C.
 Handy’ and ‘Jon Shain’s Fingerstyle Guitar Method’, both published by Mel Bay.

 Jon is the Teaching Workshop Coordinator at Picknbow and teaches classes in songwriting, fingerstyle guitar, blues, and improvisation.